apple/swift-async-algorithms/Guides/Debounce.md

 ## Credits/Inspiration

-The naming for debounce comes as a term of art; originally this term was inspired by electronic circutry.
+The naming for debounce comes as a term of art; originally this term was inspired by electronic circuitry.
 When a physical switch closes a circuit it can easily have a "bouncing" behavior (also called chatter) that is caused by electrical contact resistance and the physical bounce of springs associated with switches.
-That phenomenon is often addressed with additional circuits to de-bounce (removing the bouncing) by ensuring a certain quiessence occurs.
+That phenomenon is often addressed with additional circuits to de-bounce (removing the bouncing) by ensuring a certain quiescence occurs.

 http://reactivex.io/documentation/operators/debounce.html